Orlando Johnson: Igokea (2018)

 On September 18, 2018, Johnson signed with Igokea of the Bosnian League.
 He had 18 points and 5 assists in his debut in the ABA Super Cup.
 Johnson was cut on October 6, 2018, after not recovering from a knee injury.

 Pauian (2019)

 On January 3, 2019, Johnson was reported to be added to roster of the Pauian of the Super Basketball League (SBL).
 On January 4, Johnson made his debut for the Pauian and scored 28 points with five rebounds, five assists, a steal and a block in an 87–73 win over the Yulon Luxgen Dinos.

 Avtodor Saratov (2019–2020)

 On August 19, 2019, Johnson signed with Avtodor Saratov of the VTB United League.

 Brisbane Bullets (2020–2021)

 On November 16, 2020, Johnson signed with the Brisbane Bullets of the Australian National Basketball League (NBL).
 He was released by the Bullets on March 17, 2021.

 San Miguel Beermen (2022)

 On December 30, 2021, Johnson signed with the San Miguel Beermen of the Philippine Basketball Association (PBA).

+Zavkhan Brothers (2024)

+In October 2024, Johnson joined the Zavkhan Brothers of The League.

+On January 10, 2025, Johnson retired from professional basketball.

+Coaching career

+In June 2025, Johnson was hired by his childhood friend David Riley to be the general manager and assistant coach for Washington State University.